 We all have stress and stressors in our life.
 Although stress has a negative connotation, it's actually not inherently bad.
 Stress challenges you.
 It makes you tougher and more resilient to adversity.
 If you survive it — and recover from it — you grow stronger and learn from it.
 This is true of both psychological (mental) and physiological (physical) stress, including environmental stress.

-However, stress needs to be handled properly; when external stress becomes internal, it affects the body.
+However, stress should be handled properly; when external stress becomes internal, it affects the body.
 Prolonged, uninterrupted exposure to stress slowly and gradually erodes the immune system.
 The physical manifestation of stress in the body increases your susceptibility to sickness and decreases your ability to recover from illnesses — both temporary and long-term.

 When Psychological Stress Becomes Physiological